 While Yallop had nurtured the project for the last fifteen years, there was another participant who was instrumental in bringing Hulten and Jones’ alter-egos Ricky Allen and Georgina Grayson to the silver screen.
 Having started out working in Jim Henson’s legendary creature workshop, Bernard Rose had progressed from music video director to filmmaker with his critically acclaimed feature debut Paperhouse in 1988.
 The blending of fantasy and reality that he had employed on his first film would play a significant role in Chicago Joe and the Showgirl.
 ‘What people call realism is a style that has become a convention,’ explained Rose.
 ‘True reality is what you see and hear and what you see and hear is always coloured by how you interpret it and what your state of mind is.
 This is a film about a kind of folie à deux.
 Two people who spark each other off into things they would never have done singly.
 It touches on the reasons why people who are not intrinsically evil can commit violent acts, because they don’t think of what they are doing is real.
 If you are once in that state of mind, you are capable of anything.’

 The habit that ‘Ricky’ and ‘Georgina’ had of being detached from reality would run through the heart of Chicago Joe and the Showgirl, from its narrative decisions to its visual style.
 From the intended artificial look of the set design to the fairy tale feel of their chance meeting, the movie attempted to emulate the cinematic experience that the two were trying to live as they embarked on their brief but destructive crime spree.
 Rose would choose to open his picture with the image of theatre curtains being pulled aside as a disclaimer appears on screen informing the audience that, ‘This is a true story.’
-This contrast of fact and fantasy immediately set the tone but was a decision that some critics took immediate issue with.
+This contrast of fact and fantasy immediately set the tone but was a decision that some critics took issue with.
 ‘The film tries to maintain a balance between those two kinds of reality – between a series of crimes that eventually led to murder and a fantasy world in which movie images were more important than actual events,’ noted Roger Ebert of the Chicago Sun-Times.
 ‘This creates a certain air of artificiality; the movie looks like a movie, which helps explain some of the scenes that could only happen in a movie.’

 Lights flash across the dark blanket of the night sky as screams fill the air.
 Is this horror that has befallen a war-torn city?
 As the camera pans slowly down we discover a theatre, surrounded by an adoring crowd, the star-studded premiere of the latest Hollywood attraction.
 Photographers gather in an attempt to capture an exclusive image for their newspaper as a beautiful car rolls towards the entrance.
 Stepping out of the vehicle in an elegant gown, Georgina Grayson arrives for the unveiling of Goodbye, My Lovely, the motion picture that has catapulted her to superstardom.
 As she turns to face the crowd, the flashes of camera bulbs and the chanting of her fans cause her to freeze in fear, unsure of what is happening to her.
 This is soon revealed to be a fantasy and the movie then cuts to the real world, where Georgina and her friend have a debate over the merits of Hollywood and its stars.
 Georgina dismisses musicals as make believe but maintains that ‘gangster pictures are real life.’
 Even before Hulten – or Ricky Allen – came into her life, she was delusional and obsessed with danger.

 The audience are then introduced to Ricky, a tough-talking officer in the United States Army that boasts of a life of organised crime.
 Sometime later he arrives at the Popular Café in Hammersmith to meet one of his acquaintances, Lenny Bexley, who has been accompanied by his friend Georgina.
-At first she seems dismissive of the American stranger known around the neighbourhood as Chicago Joe, who claimed to have once been under the employment of notorious mobster Al Capone during the Prohibition.
+At first she seems dismissive of the American stranger known around the neighbourhood as Chicago Joe, who claims to have once been under the employment of notorious mobster Al Capone during the Prohibition.
 But as she overhears the two men talk, she begins to romanticise over his dangerous persona.
 To further fuel the fire, the medals that adorn his officer uniform seduce the thrill-seeking young woman.
 When Lenny informs Ricky that Georgina is a dancer and actress, he too becomes aroused by the mystery of this elusive person.
 The two begin talking and Ricky soon offers Georgina a late night drive.
 In an attempt to hide her interest, she flippantly agrees to meet him at the Hammersmith Broadway at midnight.

 With rising English starlet Emily Lloyd cast as the manipulative Georgina, producers were under pressure to find an American actor who could embody both the dangerous and naïve aspects of Hulten’s personality.
 Having followed in his father’s footsteps, twenty-two-year-old Kiefer Sutherland had already demonstrated a broad acting range that would make him idea for the role of Ricky, having already played a psychopath in The Killing Time and a shy teenager in The Brotherhood of Justice.
 In recent years he had gained considerable recognition through his performances in Stand by Me and The Lost Boys and the media had often associated the young star with the so-called Brad Pack, a group of twenty-something actors that included Rob Lowe, Demi Moore and his Young Guns co-star Emilio Estevez.
 Chicago Joe and the Showgirl would be Sutherland’s sixth picture to ostensibly be a period piece, with earlier films set during the Vietnam War, the Great Depression and the Wild West.